Tell your parents and school guidance counselor that you plan on going to college. Ask them to help you prepare.

 Your financial aid award letters should begin arriving in the spring.
 Respond to the letters immediately!

 When your student aid report (SAR) comes in, make sure all information is correct.
-Send the universities that have accepted you – your SAR.
+Send the universities that have accepted you – your SAR report.

 Work during the summer to put away money for your college needs.